Manal al-Sharif: Since 2012

 After being awarded the Václav Havel Prize for Creative Dissent in May 2012, al-Sharif's employer Aramco put pressure on her not to travel to formally receive the prize.
 Al-Sharif's boss threatened her with dismissal, stating, "If you are going to talk at another conference, you could lose your job.
 You are not allowed to go.
 We don't want our name to be associated with you."
 Al-Sharif travelled to receive her prize.
 She was dismissed from her job and had to leave the company-owned flat in which she had lived.

 In December 2012, al-Sharif criticized an initiative by the Saudi government to inform husbands via SMS when their wives or dependents leave the country, in accordance with a law making men the legal guardians of their wives.
 "The small fact of the SMS story gives you the idea of the bigger problem with the whole guardianship system", she wrote on Twitter.
-When King Abdullah appointed women to the advisory Shura Council for the first time in January 2013, al-Sharif criticized the reform as too small, noting that the council was still not an elected body and could not pass legislation.
+When King Abdullah appointed women to the advisory Consultative Assembly of Saudi Arabia#Shura Council for the first time in January 2013, al-Sharif criticized the reform as too small, noting that the council was still not an elected body and could not pass legislation.
 In February, she worked to bring international attention to the case of five-year-old Lama al-Ghamdi, whose father Fayhan al-Ghamdi fatally raped, beat, and burned her; he served four months in jail and paid 1,000,000 riyals (roughly US$267,000) in blood money.
 On 7 October 2013, it was announced that al-Ghamdi had been sentenced to 8 years in prison, plus 800 lashes.

 In January 2019, al-Sharif closed her Twitter account.
 She stated that while Twitter had "once saved [her] life" and that online social network services had enabled Saudis to carry out uncensored discussion and communication for several years, especially around 2011, Saudi authorities found ways to use Twitter that she considered too authoritarian for her to continue using it.
 Al-Sharif argued that the Saudi authorities "effectively shaped and molded the Twitter discourse by buying trolls and bots, while directly or indirectly threatening, harassing or arresting and jailing those who were influencers and didn't speak favorably of the government policies."
 Al-Sharif quoted a New York Times report of a Saudi intelligences services infiltrator in Twitter who enabled the authorities to identify and arrest well-known Saudi Twitter users who had until then been protected by their anonymity.
 Al-Sharif called for software developers to develop and improve decentralised social media platforms, such as the Fediverse, with mechanisms to "reward authentic and organic content, instead of rewarding bots and fake accounts" and to "not allow the powerful and wealthy to manipulate and dominate the conversation".

 In April 2019, the Saudi embassy in Washington invited Manal al-Sharif via Twitter to meet the new ambassador, Reema bint Bandar.